tlien/ReshapeBackend/README.md

 **Account API DB.**
 > `reshapebackend_acc.db_1` | `localhost:5435`

+Database names are for the three databases are `identityservice`, `businessservice`, `accountservice` respectively.

 Either use the [pgadmin](https://www.pgadmin.org/download/) management ui tool to inspect (user/pwd: postgres/example).\
 or use the console tool (psql) with the command:\